 A. Lathe and Other Turning Operations A1.
 Lathe Operations (General Description) Produce, with a cutting action, surfaces of rotation (surfaces having a round or partly-round cross section), both...

-Feedrate is the closest programming companion to the spindle function.
-While the spindle function controls the spindle speed and the spindle rotation direction, feedrate controls how fast the tool...
+Feedrate is the closest programming companion to spindle function.
+While the spindle function controls spindle speed and spindle rotation direction, feedrate controls how fast the tool will move,...